Tormented by DEPRESSION, and the medicine isn't helping?

 http://www.opioids.com/

 Every year, over 30,000 depressed Americans commit suicide.
 The fate of millions of additional depression patients is far worse - they live.
 Many tried seeking medical treatment, but were given the same old irrelevant serotonin/dopamine/norepinephrine reuptake inhibitor products.
 No opioids.
-Buprenorphine could have saved most of them, but ignorance killed them.
+LDN or opioid medication could have saved most of them, but ignorance killed them.

 A Final Warning: